 1% unlimited cash back on every purchase you make

-	- Plus an additional 1% unlimited cash back as you pay for those purchases, whether you pay in full or over time.
+	- An additional 1% unlimited cash back as you pay for those purchases, whether you pay in full or over time.

 	This all comes with no caps, no tiers, no category restrictions, no quarterly enrollment hoops, no rotating categories.
 All with no annual fee.
 The only way you don’t get your 1% + 1% total is if you default on your bill and don’t even make the minimum payments.
-You can redeem your cash rewards in full as soon as it totals $25 or more, via check or statement credit (i.e. if you have $31.44, you can get a check for $31.44).
+You can redeem your cash rewards in full as soon as it totals $25 or more, via check, direct deposit, or statement credit (i.e. if you have $31.44, you can get a check for $31.44).

 	You say that if pay your bill, then this is either a 1.99% or 2% cash back card.
 Why?
 Imagine you put $100 on the charge, 1% is earned so you have $1.
 Then you redeem that $1 (ignore minimums for this example) for a statement credit (as opposed to paper check) which means Citi actually “paid” for $1 of the $100.
 So you pay the remaining $99 and get an additional 1% or $0.99 back.
 Final tally: $1.99 back on $100 in purchases, or 1.99% back.

 	If you charged $1,000 per month, the difference between 1.99% and 2% per month would be a whopping 10 cents per month, or $1.20 per year.

 	Obviously, you’ll want to pay in full every month (unless taking advantage of the 0% APR promo rate on purchases) as to not rack up interest charges which can quickly offset your cashback rewards.

 	0% Intro APR on Balance Transfers for 18 months.
 After that, the variable APR on both purchases and balance transfers will be 14.24%, 17.24%, 20.24%, 22.24%, and 24.24%, based on your creditworthiness.
 There is a balance transfer fee of either $5 or 3% of the amount of each transfer, whichever is greater.